-EtherChannels can be negotiated between two switches, there are two protocols to carry out this negotiation: PAgP and LACP.
+EtherChannels can be negotiated between two switches; there are two protocols for this negotiation: PAgP and LACP.

 All etherchannel member interfaces must be configured with the same protocol on the local and remote switch.

 PAgP sends messages with multicast address 0100:0CCC:CCCC and protocol code 0x0104.

 It exchanges PAgP packets and compares its neighbor’s information with the local information to validate compatibility to establish the etherchannel.

 It dynamically modifies the etherchannel parameters if one of the interfaces is modified.
 In other words, if the configuration of a member port of the etherchannel group is changed, this is replicated to the other ports that make up the etherchannel group, similar to the range command.

 PAgP operates in three modes to establish an etherchannel: